 Typically, a longer-term CD can yield a higher rate.

 However, banks routinely offer special rates for shorter-term CDs.
+However, sometimes these specials have limits - such as $10,000 maximum.

 Why would they do that?
 CDs benefit banks as well as depositors.
 Your willingness to leave your money alone gives the bank more stability.